jiyulhan136-sys/ginrolove/README.md

 > `// SYSTEM MESSAGE`
 >
 > **I don't just want to use AI.**
-> **I want to understand how intelligent systems are built, deployed, monitored, and improved.**
+> **I want to understand how intelligent systems are built, deployed, monitored, and continuously improved.**

 ---